Knowledge graphSettings

 RFC 9110 (HTTP Semantics)

-Current HTTP semantics spec: methods, status codes, headers, and cache behavior.
+Current HTTP semantics specification: methods, status codes, headers, and cache behavior.

 Перейти на сайт

-Client initiates an HTTP request, and server returns a response with status and payload.
+The client sends an HTTP request, and the server returns a status code, headers, and optionally a body.

-Each request is independent; state lives in caches, databases, tokens, and sessions.
+Each request is handled independently, so state is pushed into caches, databases, tokens, and sessions.

-Headers control caching, content negotiation, authorization, and security policies.
+Headers define caching, content type, authorization, and security policy.

-Proxies, CDNs, and gateways help scale delivery and reduce latency.
+Proxies, CDNs, and API gateways help scale delivery, protect services, and reduce latency.

-HTTP/1.1, HTTP/2, and HTTP/3 change performance profile while keeping app-level semantics.
+HTTP/1.1, HTTP/2, and HTTP/3 change runtime behavior under load while keeping the same application semantics.

 Request line